amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 -

 # 2. Introduction
-This project aims to look at different methods for solving eigenvalue problems, all widely used with the purpose of making it possible to solve complex equations in for example quantum physics, as we will discover later in this project.
+This project aims to look at different numerical methods for solving eigenvalue problems, which is relevant in a lot areas of physics.
+In this project we will also explore the eigenvalue solver's value specifically, with a quantum mechanics problem <!--TODO: Outline the problem briefly-->.

 We will solve the following equation: